unendin/Trump_Campaign_Corpus/README.md

 ## Formats

-The corpus is available as individual text files or a single json file.
+The corpus is available as a single json file or individual text files, except tweets, which are only in the json.
 Text files are named date-first (see more info in Metadata section below).
 Speakers are identified consistently by full name, uppercase, for example:

 ```DONALD TRUMP: I would have a very, very good relationship with Putin ...```